why Exxon Mobil Corporation [XOM] is a Good Choice for Investors After New Price Target of $71.38

 Earnings analysis for Exxon Mobil Corporation [XOM]

-With the latest financial reports released by the company, Exxon Mobil Corporation posted -0.18/share EPS, while the average EPS was predicted by analysts to be reported at -0.25/share.
-When compared, the two values demonstrate that the company surpassed the estimates by a Surprise Factor of 28.00%.
+With the latest financial reports released by the company, Exxon Mobil Corporation posted 0.03/share EPS, while the average EPS was predicted by analysts to be reported at 0.01/share.
+When compared, the two values demonstrate that the company surpassed the estimates by a Surprise Factor of 200.00%.
 The progress of the company may be observed through the prism of EPS growth rate, while Wall Street analysts are focusing on predicting the 5-year EPS growth rate for XOM.
 When it comes to the mentioned value, analysts are expecting to see the 5-year EPS growth rate for Exxon Mobil Corporation go to 1.00%.

 >> 7 Top Picks for the Post-Pandemic Economy <<